-We focus on stories not to entertain but to convey textures of the lives that we encounter during fieldwork.
-Stories would allow data, observations, interviews and all that are experienced during research to be told with humane care and scientific rigor.
+We focus on stories not to entertain but to convey textures of the lives that we encounter during our fieldworks.
+Our stories would allow data, observations, interviews and all that are experienced by us during the research to be told with humane care and scientific diligence.

 Storytelling is an act of portraying the world-making practices and experimentation with realities.
 We teach this act within the framework of social and cultural anthropology.
 Therefore, we bring scientific thinking and storytelling as the oldest form of knowledge sharing together to explain how a researcher experiences the world of others.